weizhi-luo/udacity-data-engineer-capstone-project/README.md

 The third task upload_file uploads ECMWF actual data file to S3 bucket and push the related information to xcom.

-The fourth task convert_to_json pulls data from xcom, creates payload and invokes the AWS lambda function convert_ecmwf_actual_json for converting netCDF data to a format of json that can be imported to Redshift.
+The fourth task convert_to_json pulls data from xcom, creates payload and invokes the AWS Lambda function convert_ecmwf_actual_json for converting netCDF data to a format of json that can be imported to Redshift.
+The S3 bucket and S3 key are returned and push to xcom.

+The fifth task create_json_file_validation_payload pulls S3 bucket and S3 key from xcom.
+From variables set in Airflow, it also gets the expected keys to be available in the converted file.
+With both part of information, it creates the payload to be used by the next task.
+The prepared payload is pushed to xcom.

+The sixth task validate_json_file pulls data from xcom and uses it as the payload for invoking AWS Lambda function redshift_json_file_format_check.
+The Lambda function downloads the json file and check if its format and content.

 Finally, a watcher task is used and only activate if any of the previous task fails.

-Similar to ECMWF forecast DAGs, an AWS lambda function is used here to offload heavy data processing of netCDF/json conversion from airflow.
-However, data download is still carried out by airflow.
+Similar to ECMWF forecast DAGs, an AWS Lambda function is used here to offload heavy data processing of netCDF/json conversion from Airflow.
+However, data download is still carried out by Airflow.
 The reason is that data API key has to be saved in .cdsapirc file under $HOME folder.
-I haven't found a way to do that using AWS lambda.
+I haven't found a way to do that using AWS Lambda.
 It might be achievable using a customised docker image.
 It is worth further investigation and tests.

 ### One Time DAG
 The one time DAG one_time_data_import runs once with schedule ```@once```.
 It can be divided into three steps: